smittytone/BuildAPIAccess/README.md

 BuildAPIAccess is an Objective-C (macOS, iOS and tvOS) wrapper for [Electric Imp’s impCentral API](https://electricimp.com/docs/tools/impcentralapi/).
 It is called BuildAPIAccess for historical reasons: it was written to the support Electric Imp’s Build API, the predecessor to the impCentral API.
 BuildAPIAccess 3.0.0 does not support the Build API, which has been deprecated and will soon be removed from service.

-BuildAPIAccess requires the (included) classes Connexion and Token.
-Both are convenience classes for combining properties.
+BuildAPIAccess requires the (included) classes Connexion, LogStreamEvent and Token.
+All three are convenience classes for combining properties.
 Connexion combines an [NSURLSession](https://developer.apple.com/library/prerelease/mac/documentation/Foundation/Reference/NSURLSession_class/index.html) instance and associated impCentral API connection data.
 Token is used to store impCentral API authorization data.
+LogStreamEvent is a packaging object for Server-Sent Event (SSE) events issued by the impCentral API's logging system.

 ## impCentral API Authorization ##